arush-shri/deadlock-messenger/README.md

 Currently available for linux users.

-A python based text and file encryption tool and end-to-end encrypted messenger.
+A python based end-to-end encrypted messenger and text and file encryption tool.
 It uses RSA asymmetric encryption to encrypt text and file and your messages.
 Keys for text and file encryption are generated within the deadlock program.

 Encrypted text is saved in a text file in 'Documents/encrypted_text' and while decrypting the encrypted bytes are read from that file and dislpayed after decryption.